symfony/symfony-docs/frontend/encore/simple-example.rst

         // the public path used by the web server to access the previous directory .setPublicPath('/build')

-        // empty the outputPath dir before each build .cleanupOutputBeforeBuild()

         // will create web/build/app.js and web/build/app.css
         .addEntry('app', './assets/js/app.js')